espressif/arduino-esp32/libraries/WebServer/examples/WebServer/README.md

 It is a small project in it's own and has some files to use on the web server to show how to use simple REST based services.

-This example requires some space for a filesystem and runs fine boards with 4 MByte flash using the following options:
+This example requires some space for a filesystem and runs fine on supported SoCs with 4 MByte or more flash by selecting the proper partition table:

 * For using SPIFFS(LittleFS): Default 4MB with spiffs (1.2MB APP/1.5MB SPIFFS)
 * For using FATFS: Default 4MB with ffat (1.2MB APP/1.5MB FATFS)